-As well as growing coffee the farmers also grow vegetables and fruits to eat or sell at local markets.
-Usually there are two harvests a year with coffee being picked in the main harvest from October - December, and then again from March - May as part of the fly crop.
+As well as growing coffee the farmers also grow vegetables & fruits to eat or sell at local markets.
+Usually there are two harvests a year with coffee being picked in the main harvest from October - December, & then again from March - May as part of the fly crop.

-Unusually for Sumatra, this coffee is not processed by lots of small producers and then collected.
-It is collected first and then processed as one, which is probably why this coffee has such good uniformity and clarity compared to other coffees from this region.
+Unusually for Sumatra, this coffee is not processed by lots of small producers & then collected.
+It is collected first & then processed as one, which is probably why this coffee has such good uniformity & clarity compared to other coffees from this region.

 The coffee is dried again until 13% moisture for a further 4-5 days.

-After this the coffees are rested before being put through gravity tables and hand picked twice, then packed ready for export from the town of Takengon in Aceh.
+The coffees are then rested before being put through gravity tables & hand picked twice.
+They are then packed ready for export from the town of Takengon in Aceh.